Radioactive iodine uptake

 Toggle: English / Spanish

-Radioactive iodine uptake (RAIU) is a test of thyroid function.
-It measures how much radioactive iodine is taken up by the thyroid gland in a certain time period.
+Radioactive iodine uptake (RAIU) tests thyroid function.
+It measures how much radioactive iodine is taken up by your thyroid gland in a certain time period.

 Iodine uptake test; RAIU

 The test is done in this way: